krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 <span class="caption">Two of my favourite curiosities.
 Aloe pillansii (left) shows that aloes we know as potted plants is a wide and various family.
 Those can
 grow up to 15 meters high.
 On the right an east-african-native _Euphorbia candelabrum_ with a self-explanatory name.</span>

-On the other end of spectrum there exists _Blossfeldia liliputana_ - a tiny succulent only growing up to 2 centimeters.
+At the other end of the spectrum is _Blossfeldia liliputana_ - a tiny succulent that grows to just 2 centimeters.

 ![succulent-9.jpg](/images/succulent-9.jpg)